 #cloud-config users: - name: "sev" sudo: ALL=(ALL) NOPASSWD:ALL groups: "sudo" package_update: true packages: - git - flex - apt-utils write_files: - path: /tmp/debconf.cfg permissions: 0644 content: | debconf debconf/frontend select Noninteractive runcmd: - [debconf, /tmp/debconf.cfg] - [cd, /home/sev] - [git, clone, --single-branch, -b, master, "https://github.com/AMDESE/AMDSEV.git"] - [cd, AMDSEV/distros/ubuntu-18.04] - [./build.sh]

 Follow the build process by coonnecting to the SOS Console.
 Building SEV can take ~20 minutes.
-When the build completes and to activate the SEV kernel a reboot must be issued.
+When the build completes and to activate the SEV kernel a you must upgrade to 4.16.x kernel.

 $ ls -l /dev/sev crw------- 1 root root 10, 55 Oct 21 15:06 /dev/sev